 Not just any toothpaste will work against demineralization.
 The Academy of General Dentistry recommends fluoride toothpaste because it prevents tooth decay via remineralization.
 Fluoride can also strengthen your teeth, making them less susceptible to future mineral loss.

 Your dentist has likely warned you about sugar in the past, and for good reason.
 Sugar is highly acidic and interacts with bacteria in the mouth by breaking down tooth enamel.
 Honey and table sugar (sucrose) appear to be the worst culprits.

-More importantly, one study found that a higher frequency in sugar consumption led to demineralization more than the amount of sugar consumed.
+More importantly, found that a higher frequency in sugar consumption led to demineralization more than the amount of sugar consumed.

 In other words, eating sugary foods in small amounts on a regular basis can do more harm than eating the occasional sugar-laden dessert.

 The role of gum in oral health has been debatable for decades, but studies are showing that sugarless versions may actually promote tooth remineralization.

 According to , sugar-free gum helps remove sugar, plaque, and carbs from teeth while also encouraging your salivary glands to produce more saliva.

 The gum can also act as a barrier to block mineral loss.
 Xylitol and sorbitol appear to be the most promising sugar-free ingredients.
 To reap the remineralization benefits of sugarless gum, consider chewing after or between meals.

 While fruit is a part of a healthy, balanced diet, it can also be highly acidic.
 Some of the worst culprits are citrus fruits, such as grapefruit and oranges.

 Fruit acids create a process of on tooth enamel.
 This means that the acids bind to calcium and strip it away.
 Fruit juices are even worse, as these are highly acidic and often contain added sugars.